itkSource/lorhammer/doc/content/quickstart.md

 Type : **string/duration**

-After the current test (including time to stress, stop and shutdown), this duration will be used to sleep orchestrator.
-Useful to make a pause between tests.
+After the current test (including time to stress, stop and shutdown), this duration will be used to make the orchestrator sleep.
+Could be Useful to make a pause between tests.

 ## init